Creating Accessory Dwelling Units opens the door to opportunity for homeowners

 What is an ADU?

-Depending on where you are and who are you ask, the definition of an ADU can differ in details, but the gist of it remains the same.
+Depending on where you are and who you ask, the definition of an ADU can differ in details, but the gist of it remains the same.

 The Department of City Planning for L.A. describes an ADU as “a self-contained housing unit located on the same property as a single-family home.”
 UCLA’s CityLab, states that it must include amenities such as a kitchenette, bathroom, and living area as well as a separate entrance.

-California’s Department of Housing and Community Development puts the square footage of an ADU at “generally up to 1,200 square foot.”
+California’s Department of Housing and Community Development puts the square footage of an ADU at “generally up to 1,200 square feet.”
 However, some cities have that square foot maximum at much less, such as 650 square feet for the City of Santa Monica and 600 square feet in Glendale.
 So, it’s worth becoming acquainted with how your local area defines an ADU.

 While many Angelenos are incorporating bathrooms and kitchens into their ADUs, others drop them to keep the project simple with a minimum price tag and instead use them as a private gym or office.
 “More people are working from home, so having a workspace that is separate from the home is a big advantage,” Jordan said.

-These units can either be attached to the main residence by adding a self-contained unit and another entrance, or detached, so a completely separate structure to the house.
+These units can either be attached to the main residence by adding a self-contained unit and another entrance or detached, so a completely separate structure to the house.
 Homeowners have converted their garages or pool houses into ADUs or built a second story on the garage to accommodate an ADU.
 In other words, there are many ways to interpret what an ADU can look like for your property.

 Why are ADUs so popular right now?

-In 2016, California passed a statewide law that made building ADUs or converting an existing structure into one, a lot easier.
+In 2016, California passed a statewide law that made building ADUs, or converting an existing structure into one, a lot easier.
 The new law requires all local governments to allow ADUs in all areas zoned for single-family use.

 Rules governing mandatory off-street parking, a major hurdle for potential ADUs, were also relaxed.
 Now, on-site parking is not required if the property is within a half mile of a bus or train station, or if it is located within one block of a car-share vehicle, according to CityLab’s guide to building an ADU.